ouspg/CompSec/Lab2_Network/README.md

 docker pull bkimminich/juice-shop
 ```

-All tasks are duable using your browsers developer tools.
-Tasks were tested and created using Firefox but other browsers should works just as well.
+All the tasks are doable using your browsers developer tools.
+Tasks were tested and created by using Firefox, but other browsers should works just as well.

 ### Task 2

 Same as above and the following:

-* For the brute forcing task the tools vary depending on how you choose to do it.
+* For the brute forcing task, the tools vary depending on how you choose to do it.
 Read the instructions and proceed to get the tools you want.
 There are some hints in the task description.

 ### Task 3